MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 #### Other known issues
 - Restarting the machine during application installation is not supported.
 Please ignore the restart request if possible or pass an argument to the installer to not require a restart.
+- Installers may require certain frameworks or drivers to be installed prior to installation.
+To look up frameworks and drivers on the machine that is being used to convert apps please use the following queries
+-driverquery /v | Out-File
+-driverquery /v | Out-File "path to text file"